Setting up Xcode Cloud for Automated Builds, Tests and Distribution

 To see how results of your Xcode Cloud workflow, head over to the Report Navigator in the Xcode Navigator.
 All your workflows are displayed here, ordered by branch and build.
 You can follow the progress of your cloud workflows, see warnings, errors, etc. and navigate logs to dig deeper into how to fix any issues for your project.

 All report details as well as the entire configuration of your Xcode Cloud workflows is also available on App Store Connect.
-Similar to within Xcode, you can configure the details of your Xcode Cloud workflows inside the web platform, create and manage new builds, tests, analysis, archives, TestFlight deployments, etc. Also all build reports and their warning and errors etc. can be found here.
+Similar to within Xcode, you can configure the details of your Xcode Cloud workflows inside the web platform, create and manage new builds, tests, analysis, archives, TestFlight deployments, etc. Also, all build reports and their warning and errors etc. can be found here.

 Inside the platform, all Xcode Cloud related settings and reports are found next to the TestFlight tab.
 All developer team members with appropriate access rights will also be able to see this information.